Nolankicks/Nolankicks/README.md

 ### Hey there 👋
 - 🔭 I’m currently working on games in Facepunch's s&box.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and JavaScript.